mudthomas/playlist_maker/README.md

 I frequent music oriented servers where a last.fm bot is used.
 When a user has logged the most plays of an artist they are rewarded a crown (i.e. fake internet point).
 Usually a lower limit is set for when a crown is to be awarded, the default is 30 plays.

-Since I am Swedish I am naturally adept at competing in music, instead of enjoying it.
+Since I am Swedish I am naturally adept at competing in music instead of enjoying it.
+For more information on this, see Eurovision Song Contest.
+Furthermore, Swedes do not just compete in music, we win.
 For more information on this, see ABBA.

 Of course, cheating is not an option.
 So instead of just scrobbling songs in order to win, I need to listen to them.
 I first did this manually, that is looking at my last.fm account and then just playing the relevant artists on Spotify.
 However, this takes time management.
 Also, sometimes it leads to me "over-listening" an artist, e.g. getting 55 plays instead of stopping at 30.